dmbarbour/awelon/AboutAO.md

 Using a new prefix for each new project is okay.
 Do it.
 Refactor later.

-## Standard Multi-Stack Environment
+## Multi-Stack Environment

-AO requires a basic `(s * e)` environment for literals.
-Beyond that, the expected environment depends on the dictionary and frameworks in use.
-However, changing requires widespread edits of the dictionary, so we want a decent extensible environment to start.
-I suggest:
+Just as developers operate on a tacit dictionary, AO words and literals operate on a tacit value.
+The latter value is structured and can often be understood as modeling an 'environment' for computation - e.g. a stack, or multiple stacks.
+The structure of this environment is determined by convention.
+However, changes are expensive, requiring widespread edits to data shuffling words.

+Based on a few experiments, I recommend the following as a flexible starting model for most AO systems:

-        (stack * (hand * (powerblock * ((stackName * namedStacks) * ext))))
+        (stack * (hand * (power * ((stackName * namedStacks) * ext)))))

 * stack - the current stack where operations occur
 * hand - a second stack, used as a semantic clipboard
 * named stacks - act as workspaces, registers, space for extensions area
 * stack name - name of current stack, so we can switch workspaces
-* powerblock - query for specific caps; source of state, authority, identity
+* power - block; query for specific caps; source of state, authority, identity
 * ext - unused, available for future extensions

-A stack is modeled using pairs `(a * (b * (... * 1)))`.
+A stack is modeled using pairs, e.g. `(a * (b * (... * 1)))`.

-So AO allows traditional stack-based programming on the main stack.
-However, the developer also has access to flexible data shuffling by use of the hand or named stacks.
-Also, multiple workspaces is very convenient when modeling complex workflows (one stack per task).
-We can take and put or copy and paste with the hand, store and load from named stacks, and switch the current workspace to a named stack.

-Awelon project encourages compositional, widely reusable data structures: documents, diagrams, geometries, tables, matrices, grammars, constraint models, rulebooks, scene-graphs.
-Use of composition and lens or [zipper](http://en.wikibooks.org/wiki/Haskell/Zippers) based manipulations is encouraged.
-So the 'objects' on these stacks will often be document-like structures, and project-specific data structures are discouraged.
+Traditional stack-based programming occurs on the current stack.
+The extra named stacks can model registers, inventories, or extra workspaces.
+Multiple workspaces are very convenient when modeling complex concurrent workflows - i.e. *one stack per task*.
+The hand enables take, put, copy, paste, and provides a very convenient temporary storage.

+I also recommend that objects on the stack typically be composable structures (documents, diagrams, geometries, tables, matrices, grammars, constraint models, rulebooks, scene-graphs, etc.) or mechanisms to surgically access and manipulate deep structure (e.g. [zippers](http://en.wikibooks.org/wiki/Haskell/Zippers) or [lenses](http://www.cis.upenn.edu/~bcpierce/papers/lenses-etapsslides.pdf)).

-The powerblock is the generic entry point to observe or influence the real world.
-Specific capabilities can be extracted from a powerblock as required, and developers should do when deep enough know what *least authority* actually requires.
-Meanwhile, a powerblock can be forked into parent/child, where the child may be restricted and passed to a subprogram.
+The powerblock serves as the general-purpose entry point to observe or influence the real world.
+Specific capabilities can be extracted from a powerblock as required, and developers should use specific capabilities when deep enough know what *least authority* actually requires.
+Meanwhile, a powerblock may be forked such that a child - granted to an distrusted subprogram - is restricted based on upstream policies.